 The closest S-Bahn train station to Oktoberfest is Hackerbrücke while several U-Bahn stations are near the Wiesngelände: Goetheplatz, Heimeranplatz, Poccistraße, Schwanthaler Höhe, and Theresienwiese.

-Disabled visitors with an official blue parking permit (German or EU standard) may use free parking spaces at the Bavariaring / Südlicher Esperantoplatz at the southern end of the Theresienwiesen.
+Disabled visitors with an official blue parking permit (German or EU standard) may use free parking spaces at the Bavariaring / Südlicher Esperantoplatz at the southern end of the Theresienwiese.
 Access to this disabled car parking area is from Stieler Street.
-These parking spaces are on a first-come first-serve base but disabled drivers, like all other private car users, will find traffic cumbersome around the festival grounds during the whole Oktoberfest period.
+These parking spaces are on a first-come-first-serve base but disabled drivers, like all other private car users, will find traffic cumbersome around the festival grounds during the whole Oktoberfest period.

 Using Wheelchairs in Oktoberfest Beer Tents in München

 In recent years, access to beer tents (Bierzelte) and festival halls (Festhallen) at Oktoberfest has dramatically improved for disabled visitors and wheelchair users.
 All tents and buildings have level access or wheelchair-suitable ramps – something very much appreciated by parents with strollers or buggies as well.
-Each beer tent and festival hall is required to reserve at least 20 spaces free for wheelchair users.
+Larger beer tents and festival halls are required to reserve at least 20 spaces free for wheelchair users, while smaller tents must have space for at least ten handicap users.

 The quieter times to visit Oktoberfest on the Theresienwiese in Munich are weekday mornings.
 Sunday nights can often be fairly quiet too while Saturdays and Fridays are best avoided if possible.
 Oktoberfest tents can fill up fast – on weekends often before noon – and once full, no further visitors are allowed to enter the beer tents or festival halls.

-Toilet Facilities for Disabled Visitors and Wheelchair Visitors at Oktoberfest in Munich
+Toilet Facilities for Disabled Visitors and Wheelchair Users at Oktoberfest in Munich

 Toilet facilities at beer tents at Oktoberfest are essential but queuing may be expected from all visitors at peak periods.
 All beer tents and festival halls have toilet facilities for wheelchair users.
 Suitable WCs for wheelchair users on the rest of the Oktoberfest festival grounds are limited to the toilets at the Service Center (Servicezentrum) Theresienwiese and at the Esperantoplatz/Matthias-Pschorr-Straße entrance.